AySalem13/SQL-Mental-Health-International-Students/README.md

 So I checked the sample sizes.

-## Step 5 — Checking/Reducing the Sample Size by Stay Year
+## 📌 Step 5 — Checking/Reducing the Sample Size by Stay Year

 I went back to run a new query to check back the sample size:

 SELECT stay, COUNT(*) AS count_int

 FROM students

 WHERE inter_dom = 'Inter'

 GROUP BY stay

 ORDER BY stay;

 The results: Years 1–4 → LARGE number of students / Years 5–10 → only 1–3 students per category

 This immediately told me that anything that happens after year 5 is probably noise, not a real pattern as I cant really make any conclusion based on such a small sample size.
 So I focused my analysis on the reliable portion of the data.
-I added a filter on PowerBI to show only Stay <= 4 and got the following line charts, which made me see a clear trend from eachh line chart and answered the questions I have:
+I added a filter on PowerBI to show only Stay <= 4 and got the following line charts, which made me see a clear trend from eachh line chart and answered the questions I have.

+## 📌 Step 6 — Conclusion

 The PHQ-9 (depression) had an upwards trend

 <img width="527" height="293" alt="image" src="https://github.com/user-attachments/assets/1d0ee414-a858-4ab9-86c6-751ebbaea9ed" />